nikospara/require-lazy/README.md

 Development Status
 ------------------
-This project is an idea in the early stages of development.
+This project is an idea under development.
 While many things work, it is expected that many more will not.
 Even worse, some things may not work *as* expected.
 Moreover the code is not thoroughly tested yet.

+However, I am quite satisfied with how things work at the moment; I do not expect any radical API/usage changes.
+This means that this project can be considered fairly stable API/usage-wise.

 Ideas, critisism, comments, code contributions are all welcome!